If you intend to work your way through this article, go here for the version-controlled source.

 nnoremap <buffer> <leader>e :update<CR>:vert term python -m pytest<t_ku>

-- press up to reload the previous :!python -m pytest
+:!python -m pytest - press up to reload the previous

-command - then nothing
+:!python -m pytestcommand - then nothing

-by using the arrow keys
+:!python -m pytestby using the arrow keys - press Enter

 configure the aichat window